darksys0x/darksys0x.github.io/_posts/2023-06-07-Analysis and Reversing of srvnet2sys.md

 `decryptShellCode(57, shell_code, 0x74344ui64);`

-The first argument is the key for the XOR algorithm, the second argument is the address of the shellcode in the .data section, and the third argument is the size of the shellcode.
-This shellcode can be executed in a few ways:
+The XOR algorithm utilizes the first argument as the key.
+The second argument represents the address of the shellcode within the .data section, while the third argument denotes the size of the shellcode.
+There are several approaches to executing this shellcode:

 1. Running the rootkit to execute the shellcode.
 2. Dumping the shellcode from rootkit file, loading it to a program, decrypting the shellcode, then executing it by creating a thread.

-> By choosing option 2, the shellcode needs to be dumped to a file.
-This can be done manually by opening the rootkit in a hex editor searching for the starting bytes of the shellcode, refer Figure 20.
+> To proceed with option 2, where the shellcode is executed by creating a new thread, the shellcode needs to be extracted and saved to a file.
+This can be accomplished manually by opening the rootkit file in a hex editor and searching for the specific starting bytes of the shellcode, as indicated in Figure 20.
+Once the shellcode is identified, it can be selected and saved to a separate file for further analysis or execution.
 >

 ![Figure 20: The shellcode in .data section](https://raw.githubusercontent.com/darksys0x/darksys0x.github.io/master/_posts/imgs/srvnet2/image22.png)